England’s Cathedrals, Abbeys, and Medieval Painted Churches

 This itinerary requires a great deal of walking – at least a mile a day – in order to visit the included sites.
-If you have questions about whether or not you are physically capable of this level of activity, please contact the Far Horizons office as soon as possible. .
+If you have questions about whether or not you are physically capable of this level of activity, please contact the Far Horizons office as soon as possible.
 As befitting the medieval theme, many of the meals and overnights will be in carefully chosen traditional pubs and inns.
-Far Horizons and its staff have taken great care to select hotels on this itinerary that are clean, comfortable, elegant and well-situated to facilitate the site visits.
-With that said, hotel rooms in England – especially in city centers – are often smaller than what can be expected based on American standards.
-Single rooms are most often equipped with one twin bed.
-Should you wish to upgrade to a larger room, please contact us.
+Far Horizons and its staff have taken great care to select hotels on this itinerary that are clean, comfortable, and well-situated to facilitate the site visits.
+Remember that hotel rooms in England – especially in city centers – are often smaller than those in the United States.
+If you would like to be upgraded to a larger room or suite at an additional cost, please contact the Far Horizons office.
+Hotels and pubs listed in the brochure might change; the ambiance will not.
 Your understanding and flexibility in this matter is greatly appreciated.

 This England Tour is limited to 14 participants